Google Autocomplete: A Complete SEO Guide

-Google Autocomplete is a legendary search feature.
+Google Autocomplete is a controversial but powerful search feature.

+When you type a word, or even a letter, into Google, it populates a list of search suggestions.
+That’s what autocomplete is.

+SEO professionals, paid search marketers, content marketers, and social media managers can all benefit from using Google Autocomplete to help with different keyword-focused and intent-exploring projects.

-It consistently makes the news for its sometimes-funny and peculiar habits (and rarely in a positive way).
-It’s been blamed for political cover-ups, and has accidentally spoiled countless movies, TV shows, and even video games.
+On the other hand, Google Autocomplete often makes the news for funny, peculiar, or even offensive habits (often in a negative way).

+People use autocomplete constantly, saving thousands of seconds per day, but it has also been blamed for political cover-ups and spoiling movies, TV shows, and video games.

-But Google Autocomplete is also a powerful marketing tool that SEO professionals and other digital marketers have used for years in a variety of ways.
+Google Autocomplete can also be a powerful marketing tool.
+SEO professionals and other digital marketers have used it for years to inform strategy, get keywords, and find the important questions customers are asking.

-SEO professionals, paid search marketers, content marketers, and social media managers are among the different digital marketers who rely on Google Autocomplete to help with different keyword-focused and intent-exploring projects to better optimize clients’ digital properties and the content and messaging that make them up.
+They can use Autocomplete to better optimize clients’ digital properties and the content and messaging that make them up.

-Most digital marketers are well-versed in the abilities of Google Autocomplete — or at least they think they are.
-But if they are not, this guide should help prove the real power this simple but super-helpful feature can do for help with your day-to-day tasks as an SEO and marketer.
+This guide will help you understand the real power this simple but super-helpful feature can do for help with your day-to-day tasks.

 What Is Google Autocomplete?

-Google Autocomplete is, in Google’s own words, a feature “designed to make it faster to complete searches that you’re beginning to type.”
+Google’s own words, Google Autocomplete is “designed to make it faster to complete searches that you’re beginning to type.”

-It’s integrated anywhere Google could integrate it, including on the Google app for iOS and Android, the quick-search box on Android devices and the Chrome browser address bar, and of course on the Google homepage and anywhere else you may see a Google search box.
+It’s integrated across Google Search and other Alphabet properties that use Google, including in the “Omnibox” on Chrome.

-It’s estimated that it saves over 200 years of typing per day, and reduces typing overall by about 25 percent.
+Google estimates that, cumulatively, it saves over 200 years of typing every day, and on average reduces typing overall by about 25 percent.

-And, while its quite obvious the primary purpose of the Autocomplete dropdown is to cut back on time a user spends typing by offering predictions of what a user may be typing — including for websites using the built-in Google Custom Search Engine feature — there are a number of other useful ways that the feature can be used to leverage content ideas, keyword suggestions, intent exploration, and online reputation management, among other data-driven tasks.
+The primary purpose of the Autocomplete dropdown is to cut back on time a user spends typing by offering predictions of what a user may be typing — including for websites using the built-in Google Custom Search Engine feature.

+While Autocomplete has been a desktop search feature since late 2004, it has become even more useful as a time-saving feature on mobile devices.

+Typing on a mobile device is a bit tougher than doing so on the large keyboards we have grown up with and are accustomed to, so it’s a welcomed tool for providing assistance and saving time for many.

 Best Ways to Use Google Autocomplete